scriptype/feed/readme.md

 Concept of this project is:

- - You add some links to a json file
+ - You add some links to a json file, by using a CLI helper
  - Push the changes
  - And the links you just added will be automatically published to your Twitter and Tumblr accounts.
 Plus, a static site will be deployed to Github Pages.